 A perennially hot topic is “can my military kid get in-state tuition?”
 There is a ton of mis-information out there.
 Be sure you have the right information before you begin the college search and start deciding which schools you can afford.

 I am deeply invested in this question because I have four college-age children.
-My kids, like most military children, are advantaged over their peers because they have more choices for in-state tuition than their civilian classmates.
-Most military children qualify for in-state tuition in two states, and they may be eligible for a third state if Mom or Dad moves on Permanent Change of Station (PCS) orders while they are in college.
+My kids, like many military children, are advantaged over their peers because they have more choices for in-state tuition than their civilian classmates.
+Many military children qualify for in-state tuition in two states, and they may be eligible for a third state if Mom or Dad moves on Permanent Change of Station (PCS) orders while they are in college.

 When talking about residency for the purposes of college tuition, it is important to remember that most students are considered “dependent” students.
 Their residence is directly tied to their parents’ residences, regardless of the parents’ role in paying for school.
 Having your child file their own tax return and claiming themselves instead of you claiming them as a dependent will not change this.
 The criteria to be considered an independent student include military service, marriage, having a child, being legally emancipated prior to age 18, or being a foster child.

 State of Parents’ Legal Residence

 Military students are (almost) always eligible for in-state tuition in their active duty parent’s state of legal residence, or domicile.
 The parent must be a legitimate resident of that state.
 Different state has different requirements.
 They generally include Leave and Earnings Statements (LES) showing the designated state, plus other indicators of residence such as voter registration, drivers licenses, vehicle registration, etc. If it is a state that taxes income, you’ll almost definitely need to have filed your taxes there.

 State of Actual Residence